alexle/alexle.github.com/posts/2017-running.markdown

 Fortunately, a good o' 200 mile relay with some AMAZING people was just what I needed.
 I've never had so much fun, crammed in a SUV with 5 crazy others, eating clif bars, running in the dark, with no sleep.
 It was wickedly fun.

 Most of the team had never run more than 3-5 miles.
 Some didn't even know what they had signed up for.
-But everyone ran their hearts out.
+But everyone ran their butts off.
 I've done Ragnars in the past and this team was truly special.

 <p>
 <amp-img class="pure-img center" src="/static/ragnar_2017.jpg"